omar-ntu/DogCatClassifier/README.md

 `3_AIDM_Final` is almost a copy of the cleaned version, just that the code is tweaked a little to meet some of the assignment's requirements.

 `AIDM_CIFAR10` contains code to build a similar classifier with almost the same architecture to classify images from the CIFAR-10 dataset.

+p.s. you'll notice some text in the markdown cells in the notebooks `2_AIDM_Cleaned` and `3_AIDM_Final`.
+These are texts that I wrote to brief my projectmates on what was going on.